Kaposi Sarcoma: Overview

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

 - Being male

-- Ethnic background, such as being of Mediterranean or Jewish descent
+- Ethnic background, such as being of Mediterranean, Italian, or Jewish descent

-- Infection with human herpesvirus-8 (HHV-8), also called Kaposi sarcoma herpesvirus (KSHV)
+- Infection with human herpesvirus-8 (HHV-8), also called Kaposi sarcoma-associated herpesvirus (KSHV)

 - A weakened immune system.
-This might be from HIV or if you are taking medicines after an organ transplant.
+This can be from HIV.
+It's also caused by the medicines that must be taken after an organ transplant.

-- Sexual orientation.
-This is because men who have sex with men and bisexual men have a higher risk for both HHV-8 and HIV infections.
+- Sexual activity.
+Men who have sex with men and bisexual men have a higher risk.
+This might be because they are at higher risk for both HHV-8 and HIV infections.

 Talk with your healthcare provider about your risk factors for KS and what you can do about them.